linweihongvicky/portsip-uc-sdk-sample-android/README.md

 			mPortSIPSDK.setOnPortSIPEvent(instanceofOnPortSIPEvent);
 			mPortSIPSDK.CreateCallManager(context);
 			mPortSIPSDK.initialize(...);
-  For more details please refer to the Sample project source code.
+  For more details, please read the Sample project source code.

 ### 6. Is the SDK thread safe?
 Yes, the SDK is thread safe.
 You can call any of the API functions without the need to consider the multiple threads.
 Note: the SDK allows to call API functions in callback events directly - except for the "onAudioRawCallback", "onVideoRawCallback", "onReceivedRtpPacket", "onSendingRtpPacket" callbacks.

+### 7. Does the SDK support native 64-bit?
+Yes, both 32-bit and 64-bit are supported for SDK.

+### 8. Does the SDK support VoIP PUSH?
+Yes, please refer to <a href="https://www.portsip.com/knowledge-base/" target="_blank">https://www.portsip.com/knowledge-base/</a> for more details.